Creating list view tables with customizable columns

 1. In a browser, log in to PWA:

-(helix) http://<helixBaseURL>/arsys/pwa/#/login
+(Helix) http://<helixBaseURL>/arsys/pwa/#/login

 2. Change the URL to include the Progressive View form that you created in Developer Studio.

-3. (On-premisehttp://<midtierHostName>:<portNumber>/arsys/pwa/#/forms/<AR_Server_Name>/<formName>/
+3. (On-premiseshttp://<midtierHostName>:<portNumber>/arsys/pwa/#/forms/<AR_Server_Name>/<formName>/

-(helix) http://<helixBaseURL>/arsys/pwa/#/forms/<AR_Server_Name>/<formName>/
+(Helix) http://<helixBaseURL>/arsys/pwa/#/forms/<AR_Server_Name>/<formName>/

 The table is displayed with customizable columns.